 - Renovating and repairing properties

 - Building your team — hiring property managers, contractors and other support staff.
 This is the most important step if you want to scale, a lesson I learned the hard way.
-You don’t want to be getting calls about broken toilets.
-Hire someone to take those calls on your behalf.
-(If you’re just starting out, and you choose to field those calls yourself, pay yourself for your time.
-Never confuse “investor profit,” which is passive, with “manager pay,” which is active.
+(If you choose to handle day-to-day work, pay yourself for your time.
+Never conflate “investor profit,” which is passive, with “manager pay,” which is active.
 If you bought a McDonalds franchise, you wouldn’t stand at the cash register, would you?)

 - Active: Work, but no income.
 Your Conformist friends think you’re nuts.

 - Passive: Income, even though it’s been weeks since you last did a shred of work on this project.
 Your Conformist friends are envious.
 “Oh, it must be nice,” they gush.

 You now have two choices: